rodrigoandresd/holbertonschool-validation/module2_task4/README.md

 ## Check

+    make check

-Check markdown files for any syntax mistake
+check markdown files for any syntax mistake

 ## Creating a New Blog Post
 To create a new blog post, run the following command: